swiftlang/swift/README.md

 The `--reconfigure` flag tells `build-script-impl` to run the CMake configuration step even if there is a cached configuration.
-As you develop in Xcode, you may need to rerun this from time to time, to refresh your generated Xcode project, picking up new targets, file removals, or file additions.
+As you develop in Xcode, you may need to rerun this from time to time to refresh your generated Xcode project, picking up new targets, file removals, or file additions.

 ## Testing Swift